custom-components/pyscript/docs/reference.rst

   lack ``locale.nl_langinfo``, the days of week default to English).
 - The meaning of partial or missing dates depends on the trigger, as explained below.
-- The date and time can be replaced with ``now``, which means the current date and time when the trigger was first evaluated (eg, at startup or when created as an inner function or closure), and remains fixed for the lifetime of the trigger.
+- The date and time can be replaced with ``now``, which means the current date and time when the trigger was first evaluated (e.g., at startup or when created as an inner function or closure), and remains fixed for the lifetime of the trigger.
 - The time can instead be ``sunrise``, ``sunset``, ``noon`` or ``midnight``.
 - If the time is missing, midnight is assumed (so ``thursday`` is the same as ``thursday 00:00:00``)